ayushman-roy/CompBio_Project/README.md

 - **V**: Vaccinated (protected)
 - **D**: Dead (died from the disease)
 - **L**: Viral Load (how much virus is in their body)

+All states are tracked as percentages of the total population.

 ### 3. Disease Spread